auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 ```

 At this point, resizing the partition can be done in a plethora of ways.
-If you are familiat with this, you can use the tool of your choice (like gparted, gnome-disk-utility).
+If you are familiar with this, you can use the tool of your choice (like GParted, gnome-disk-utility).

 I will use the `parted` command line tool.